piero/piero.github.io/_posts/2022-01-15-redis-stream-to-csv.markdown

 tags: redis programming shell
 ---

-To convert sensor readings in a Redis Streams into CSV.
+Here's a way convert IoT sensor readings in a Redis Streams into CSV, using the `paste` command.

 First, let's define some handy variables: